confluentinc/ksql/docs/how-to-guides/control-the-case-of-identifiers.md

 Declare a new stream named `s2`.
 In this example, you override ksqlDB's default behavior to uppercase all identifiers.
 Use backticks to control the casing of the stream name and column names.
-To contrast this behavior, `quz` is declared without backticks to demonstrate the default behavior of uppercasing.
+To contrast this behavior, `qux` is declared without backticks to demonstrate the default behavior of uppercasing.

 ```sql